Updated Mar 01, 2026

 • Check on different browsers

-The Starter plan ($36/month annual, $45/month monthly) enables custom domains for your web app.
+The Starter plan ($36/month annual, $36/momonthly) enables custom domains for your web app—with unlimited database records and no usage-based charges.

 Step 57: Publish to Apple App Store